-Melina Place which is a short street running westwards off Grove End Road, has had a mixed history of residents.
+Melina Place, which is a short street running westwards off Grove End Road, has had a mixed history of residents.

 As the suburb grew it acquired a rather louche reputation : high walls and covert relationships being natural partners.
-But high walls and sedate calm also attracted all kinds of institution designed to provide – at a cost lower than was possible in the central districts , but still accessible to wealthy friends and benefactors – a home for those who, for one reason or another, might be thought able to benefit from quiet and seclusion.
+But high walls and sedate calm also attracted all kinds of institutions designed to provide – at a cost lower than was possible in the central districts , but with easy access to wealthy friends and benefactors – a home for those who, for one reason or another, might be thought able to benefit from quiet and seclusion.
 Some of these were on a very small scale.
-To take some little known examples, : by 1830 one of the capitals most select private asylums for psychriatic patients was established in Melina Place, with a superintendent licensed for the reception of lunatics by the Metropolitan Commissioners in Lunacy for 1831-32 with five patients.
+By 1830 one of the capitals most select private asylums for psychiatric patients was established in Melina Place, with a superintendent licensed for the reception of lunatics by the Metropolitan Commissioners in Lunacy for 1831-32 with five patients.

 Moving on during the century the inhabitants belonged to the artistic world, like George Colman the Younger (1762-1836) who was a theatrical manager and who lived at no.4 in 1811 and at no. 5 in 1824.

 Phil May (1869-1903) the caricaturist, lived and died at no.5. (now 5a).
 In 1885 this had been a stable in 1885 but was converted..
 No.6 (now no.6a) was the home of Henry Macbeth- Raeburn RA (1860-1947) , the Scottish painter and printmaker, Other artists living at no.12 included Allen C Sealy (1850-1927), a painter of race horses , who moved there in 1881 and in 1885 made a request for an extension to his house.
 Alfred and Rosalie Emslie and Frank Ogilvie were other artists at this address.